emlynoregan/appenginetaskutils/README.md

 	def anotherfunction():
 	  ... do stuff ...

-Details of the arguments allowed to Tasks are available (here)[https://cloud.google.com/appengine/docs/python/refdocs/google.appengine.api.taskqueue], under *class google.appengine.api.taskqueue.Task(payload=None, **kwargs)*.
+Details of the arguments allowed to Tasks are available [here](https://cloud.google.com/appengine/docs/python/refdocs/google.appengine.api.taskqueue), under **class google.appengine.api.taskqueue.Task(payload=None, \*\*kwargs)**.
 The task decorator supports a couple of extra ones, detailed below.

 ### Using task as a factory